Kallana: Behaviour and diet

 According to the Kani tribals, the pygmy elephants feed on grass, bamboo leaves, tubers and the barks of smaller trees.
 Like all elephants, they enjoy bathing in rivers and they too have dust baths.
 Unlike larger elephants, however, they seem able to negotiate steep, rocky inclines.

 Sightings and claims of existence as a distinct species

 The existence of a pygmy variety of elephant in India is yet to be scientifically ascertained.
-If the claims of Kani tribals are believed there are ample reasons to believe that the "kallana" they describe is a different (namely pygmy) variety of elephant since it is claimed to grow to a maximum height of 5 feet (1.5 metres), and they do not mix with the more common Indian elephants, even taking pains to avoid them.
+If the claims of Kaani tribals are believed there are ample reasons to believe that the "kallana" they describe is a different (namely pygmy) variety of elephant since it is claimed to grow to a maximum height of 5 feet (1.5 metres), and they do not mix with the more common Indian elephants, even taking pains to avoid them.
 In all other respects, they look like Indian elephants.